 Getting Started

 This document walks you through how to set up TT-XLA.
 TT-XLA is a front end for TT-Forge that is primarily used to ingest JAX models via jit compile, providing a StableHLO (SHLO) graph to the TT-MLIR compiler.
-TT-XLA leverages PJRT to integrate JAX, tt-mlir and Tenstorrent hardware.
+TT-XLA leverages PJRT to integrate JAX, TT-MLIR and Tenstorrent hardware.
 Please see this blog post for more information about PJRT project.
-This project is a fork of iree-pjrt.
+This project started as a fork of iree-pjrt, but has since been refactored and diverged.

 NOTE: Currently, only Tenstorrent Nebula boards are supported.